planetfederal/workshops/workshops/qgis/doc/source/processing/rasterisation.rst

 Surficial geology
 =================

-The **Surificial geology** layer's key attribute is **RECLASS**, which codifies the type of geology as a short series of letters; for example, the code **Mi** means "mined areas mixed with scattered deposits of residuum, slopewash, and/or bedrock outcrops".
+The **Surficial geology** layer's key attribute is **RECLASS**, which codifies the type of geology as a short series of letters; for example, the code **Mi** means "mined areas mixed with scattered deposits of residuum, slopewash, and/or bedrock outcrops".

 Surfical geology codes
 ----------------------